-Theoretical approaches are explored in the treatment of chronic and diagnostically complex psychiatric illness.
-Evidenced-based psychotherapeutic approaches are explored for the treatment of individuals, families and groups experiencing complex and chronic mental illnesses and addictions.
+Theoretical approaches are explored in addressing chronic and complex illnesses.
+Evidence-based psychotherapeutic approaches are explored for the treatment of individuals, families, and groups experiencing complex and chronic mental illnesses and addictions.
 Differential diagnostic skills and interventional strategies are explored as well as the role of rehabilitation and psycho-educational approaches across the life span.
-Prerequisites: NU 850 and NU 852; Corequisite NU 856.
+Prerequisites: Admission to PMHNP certificate, or DNP-PMHNP program and, NU 826, NU 828.